CSESS/constitution/README.md

 The Marketing Secretary shall be responsible for the marketing affairs.
 The General Secretary shall be responsible for the general affairs.
 ### 6.4.
 Session
 The session of an Executive Committee begins at an Annual General Meeting and ends at the next Annual General Meeting.
-If the Annual General Meeting is replaced by polling, the session will commence or conclude one week after the polling.
+If the Annual General Meeting is replaced by polling, the session shall commence or conclude one week after the polling.
 ### 6.5.
 Sub-Committee
 Sub-Committee shall be responsible for assisting the executive members with the society affairs.
-Any three Full Members or General Members can propose the formation of sub-committee with proposal and financial budget approved by the executive committee.
+Any three Full Members or General Members can propose the formation of sub-committee with proposal and financial budget approved by the Executive Committee.
 - At least one executive member should be in the sub-committee.
 - An announcement should be made to the Society members on the formation of the sub-committee.
-- Amendments to the budget can be made by the sub-committee at any time and re-approved by the executive committee.
+- Amendments to the budget can be made by the sub-committee at any time and re-approved by the Executive Committee.
 - The Society is liable up to the balance of the budget.
 Beyond which the liability lies with the sub-committee.
 ### 6.6.
 Resignation
 Any Committee Member may resign having submitted a letter of resignation including reason to the President or Internal Vice-President of the Society.